 3. How many different industries does Interstate Restoration serve?

-With nearly 20 years’ experience, Interstate’s qualified team has helped thousands of people in many different industry sectors get back to business quickly.
+With more than 20 years’ experience, Interstate’s qualified team has helped thousands of people in many different industry sectors get back to business quickly.
 From Fortune 500 companies to small businesses, we give companies the peace of mind that comes with knowing every detail of their project is being professionally handled from start to finish, allowing them to focus on their own businesses.
 Please see additional details on the industries we serve here.

 4. What type of response time could businesses expect from Interstate Restoration in the event of an unexpected disaster?